Six Sigma FAQ

-A: The Black Belt exam has 100 questions.
-The Green Belt exam has 50 questions.
+A: The Green and Black Belt exam have 100 questions.
+The Yellow Belt exam has 50 questions.
 No two exams are alike.

 Q: Are the exams timed?

 A: Yes.
 The Black Belt exam is four hours.
-The Green Belt exam is two hours.
+The Green Belt exam is three hours.